ramiroaraujo/alfred-set-resolution-workflow/README.md

 ![list](https://raw.github.com/ramiroaraujo/alfred-set-resolution-workflow/master/screenshots/list.png)

-If you have more than one display, you'll see instead the displays to select, and by action on any display the workflow will reload with the display index and after the keyword, and ready to search/select the proper resolutions.
+If you have more than one display, you'll see instead the displays to select, and by actioning on any display the workflow will reload with the display index and after the keyword, and ready to search/select the proper resolutions.
+When using multiple displays, the display index _is_ needed, but you can write it down yourself to make it faster, like ```setresolution 1 1280``` to search for 1280 on display index 1 (the second from the list)

 ![displays](https://raw.github.com/ramiroaraujo/alfred-set-resolution-workflow/master/screenshots/displays.png)